-Supplements to Master Indenture relating to Series 2000A Bonds
+Supplements to Master Indenture relating to Series 2011 Bonds

-For so long as any of the Series 2000A Bonds remain Outstanding, the Master Indenture is supplemented in the First Supplemental Indenture as follows:
+For so long as any of the Series 2011 Bonds remain Outstanding, the Master Indenture is supplemented in the Supplemental Indenture as follows:

-- (a) To add a new subsection to the end of Section 6.10 of the Master Indenture as follows: - (g)(i) The Corporation shall, no later than sixty (60) days subsequent to the last day of each of the first three quarters and no later than ninety (90) days subsequent to the last day of the fourth quarter in each fiscal year to the Master Trustee, the MSRB and each Bondholder who is the registered owner of in excess of an aggregate \$1 million principal amount of Series 2000A Bonds who has so requested, the following information: (a) the unaudited financial statements of the Corporation, including the balance sheet as of the end of such quarter, the statement of operations, changes to net assets and cash flows; (b) utilization statistics of the Corporation for such quarter, including aggregate discharges, patient days, average length of stay, average daily census, emergency room visits, ambulatory surgery visits and home care visits (if applicable); and (c) discharges of the Corporation by major payor mix for such quarter.
-Within three (3) days of receipt of such information, the Master Trustee shall provide such information to the MSRB. - (b) To amend and restate the last subsection of Section 6.13 of the Master Indenture as follows: - (d) If the Obligated Group shall fail to maintain the Required Ratios as required by paragraph (a) above, the Obligated Group shall nonetheless be considered to be in compliance with this Section 6.13 so long as the Obligated Group has satisfied the requirements of paragraphs (b) and (c) above to the reasonable satisfaction of the Master Trustee.
+(a) To add a new subsection to the end of Section 6.10 of the Master Indenture as follows:

+(g)(ii) The Corporation will furnish in each fiscal year, no later than sixty (60) days subsequent to the last day of each of the first three quarters and no later than ninety (90) days subsequent to the last day of the fourth quarter, to the MSRB and each Bondholder who is the registered owner of in excess of an aggregate \$1 million principal amount of Series 2011 Bonds who has so requested, the following information: (a) the unaudited financial statements of the Corporation, including the balance sheet as of the end of such quarter, the statement of operations, changes to net assets and cash flows; (b) utilization statistics of the Corporation for such quarter, including aggregate discharges, patient days, average length of stay, average daily census, emergency room visits, ambulatory surgery visits and home care visits (if applicable); and (c) discharges of the Corporation by major payor mix for such quarter.

+(b) To amend and restate the last subsection of Section 6.13 of the Master Indenture as follows:

+(d) If the Obligated Group shall fail to maintain the Required Ratios as required by paragraph (a) above, the Obligated Group shall nonetheless be considered to be in compliance with this Section 6.13 so long as the Obligated Group has satisfied the requirements of paragraphs (b) and (c) above to the reasonable satisfaction of the Master Trustee.
 If the Obligated Group shall fail (i) to provide the Governing Body Officer's Certificate required by paragraph (a) above or (ii) to satisfy the requirements of paragraphs (b) and (c) above to the reasonable satisfaction of the County and the Master Trustee, the County and the Master Trustee shall be entitled to notify the members of the Obligated Group's Governing Body and of each Member's Governing Body of such noncompliance, and to enforce the provisions of this Section 6.13 by specific performance.
 Except as set forth in the last sentence of this Section 6.13(d), in no event, however, shall failure to satisfy the provisions of this Section 6.13 constitute an Event of Default under the Master Indenture, it being understood that the sole remedies for noncompliance shall be the right of the County and the Master Trustee to seek specific performance and/or to notify the members of the Governing Bodies of each Obligated Group Member as aforesaid.
 Notwithstanding the preceding sentence, a failure to maintain a Long-Term Debt Service Coverage Ratio of 1.00 shall be an Event of Default under 7.01(b).